 Nuthin But a G Thang - Mix & Production

 Hip-hop’s G-Funk: the musical brainchild of Dr. Dre and Snoop Dogg.
-Its roots have spread far and wide throughout rap and hip-hop, changing the landscape of modern music permanently.
+Its roots have spread throughout rap and hip-hop, changing the landscape of modern music permanently.
 Dre’s most legendary release, The Chronic, is the quintessential G-Funk album.
 Because of this benchmark contribution to modern music, and because of relentless chart domination since The Chronic, Dre will forever be an icon.
 What most distinguishes Dre is not his compositional wizardry or studio ingenuity, but rather his status as a fastidious maestro, paying painstaking care in his musical direction.
 Dre is an overseer: he unites talented artists and, with uncompromising perfectionism, he transforms their collective potential into music that makes history.
 Along with song’s like “Let Me Ride,” “Nuthin But a G Thang” is one of the finest examples of G-Funk there is.
 Enjoy this free online preview.
 Hit Talk’s full downloadable G Thang Hit Report reveals the production details of Dre’s famous hit song, plus teaches you the essence of one of Rap’s most influential sub-genres.

 Nuthin But a G Thang - Melody Map Preview